 as often as possible while he or she is in the hospital.
 Ask another family member or someone close to the family to stay with your child when you cannot be there.
 Bring items from home that will comfort your child, such as a favorite blanket or toy.

 Your child may be put in reverse isolation if his body is having a hard time fighting infections.
 Your child will be given a private room to protect him from other people's germs.
-Caregivers and visitors may wear gloves, a face mask, or a gown to keep their germs away from your child.
+Healthcare providers and visitors may wear gloves, a face mask, or a gown to keep their germs away from your child.
 Everyone should wash their hands when entering and leaving your child's room.
 Your child may be scared in isolation.
-Ask caregivers about the best ways to comfort your child while he is in isolation.
+Ask healthcare providers about the best ways to comfort your child while he is in isolation.

 Long-term IV catheter: